mrsparklesaur/dictionary_example/README.md

 For example, an entry of:

 ```
-Homo sapiens,mammalia,primates,hominidae
+Homo sapiens,Mammalia,Primates,Hominidae
 ```
-Will create a dictionary entry of "Homo sapiens" and require one of [mammalia, primates, hominidae] to also be mentioned within a document to be considered a match.
+Will create a dictionary entry of "Homo sapiens" and require one of [Mammalia, Primates, Hominidae] to also be mentioned within a document to be considered a match.